snitch-org/snitch/doc/vcpkg-example/README.md

 ### CMake

-We provide a project folder called `vcpkg-example` to use `snitch`.
-You can build this example project according to the following code.
+The folder containing this README includes CMake files for an example empty project using *snitch*.
+You can build this example project with the following code.
 ```bash
 "In directory of vcpkg-example"
 mkdir build